 If you're attending a SUNY program, New York State’s Tuition Assistance Program (TAP) will be applied.
-If you’re attending a non-SUNY program, TAP will not be available (see section below "If you're not attending a SUNY Education Abroad Program" for more information).
+If you’re attending a non-SUNY program, TAP will not be available (see section below "If you're attending a non-SUNY Education Abroad Program" for more information).

 Once you decide on a program, meet with a financial aid counselor to discuss financial aid options for the trip.
 Bring an estimate of the program's cost with you.

-To see if you are eligible to apply for scholarships, contact the Office of International Education and Global Initiatives (formerly the Office of International Programs) at 607-777-2336 or stop by their office located in Old Champlain, Room 240
+To see if you are eligible to apply for scholarships, contact the Office of International Education and Global Initiatives (IEGI) at 607-777-2336 or stop by their office located in Old Champlain, Room 240.

 Financial aid "must dos" before your education abroad